webplatform/docs-wpd/Community/Meetings/General/2014/0131_raw_mtg_notes/index.md

 9:57 What if Testtwf doesn't have test?
 9:57 Are we no longer going to take the contributed data from others and triangulate the data?
-9:57 renoirb: we'll do browser sniffing and push the results 9:58 Julee: I gues there's already a taskforce & designs, I look forward toseeing some of this.
+9:57 renoirb: we'll do browser sniffing and push the results 9:58 Julee: I gues there's already a taskforce &amp; designs, I look forward toseeing some of this.
-9:58 Eliot: Testtwf : tests are donated
+9:58 Eliot: Testtwf&#160;: tests are donated
 9:59 … the goal is to use this test suite to validate 9:59 … If no test, spec can't get to Recommendation phase without tests for each normative statement 9:59 … 6 figures for HTML5 of tests